Darqam/GW2DialogueReader/README.md

 The obtained dialogue will be placed in the same folder as this program under `dialogue.txt` and the accompanying screenshots in the subfolder `screenshots\`.
 Though these are small images, if the program is used often, it might be worthwhile to clean these up regularly.
 At the moment these images serve only as a reference for the user, and have zero impact on the running program.

+Idealy this program should be run with the text font set to the biggest size, and the chatbox background set to opaque.
+You will get somewhat useable text without these, however optimal results will come from anything making the text clearer to read.

 Initial Install
 ------
 If you do not already have it, you will need to [download and install python](https://www.python.org/downloads/).
 To be certain it is installed properly (a computer restart may be necessary) open a command prompt and type `python --version`, this should return `Python 3.X.Y`.